matthewricklefs/next-sanity-shop/README.md

 ## Lessons

 1. Introduction
-   1. What you will learn
-   2. What you will build
+   1. What you will build
-   3. What Packages you will use
 2. Install Tools
    1. VS Code
    2. Chrome